Bruck1701/MontyPythonAPI/README.md

 }
 ```

-A copy of the API is running on:
+An instance of the API is running on:
 ```
 https://bk-montypython-api.herokuapp.com/
 ```